DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/README.md

 ## Usage
 This project is still under development.
-Please contact me at [krishna.shah@deepshift.dev]() if you want immediate access and/or support to MAGIST.
-Once the algorithm is in a stable state, I will release a Python Package on PyPI and Github for access.
-There will also be documentation with more instructions.
+Please contact me at [krishna.shah@deepshift.dev]() if you want immediate access and/or support for MAGIST.
+Once the algorithm is in a stable state, I will release a Python Package on PyPI and Github for easier access.
+There will also be documentation with further instruction.

 ***